 Hilan Gully’s project ‘Voices‘ explored and provoked conversations on the voices of the Arab and Middle Eastern community in activism, specifically focusing on the current climate crisis.

-Hilan has produced a fantastic hard hitting film about what she heard the voices of the Arab and Middle Eastern community say about the climate crisis
+Hilan produced a fantastic hard hitting film about what she heard the voices of the Arab and Middle Eastern community say about the climate crisis.

 Tegan Tukana’s project ‘Through Her Eyes‘ worked with young female BAME creatives to explore their experiences in the arts and cultural industries in Halton and beyond.
 The project commissioned three women of colour creatives to respond to Tegan’s research.